Dennis Smith (politician)

 Dennis Smith is an American politician and lawyer who served as a member of the Minnesota House of Representatives from 2015 to 2019.
 A Republican, he represented District 34B in the western Twin Cities metropolitan area.
-He is currently a candidate for Attorney General of Minnesota in 2022.
+He was a candidate for Attorney General of Minnesota in 2022.

 Early life

 Smith was born in White Bear Lake, Minnesota.

 Political career

 Minnesota House of Representatives

 Smith was first elected to the Minnesota House of Representatives in 2014.
 He served from 2015 to 2019.

 2022 Minnesota Attorney General election

 Smith announced his candidacy for the 2022 election to the office of Minnesota Attorney General on June 3, 2021.

 Personal life

 Dennis is the father of two children and resides in Osseo, Minnesota.